premhowli/Sports-frontend/README.md

  - Navigation and layout are fully responsive and follow native platform guidelines.
  - This structure makes the app easy to maintain, extend.

+ ### Technical Gotchas!

+ - if you see all game has ended.
+Just restart the server.
+ - If you have predicted games, and want to try a fresh. change gameIds in src/data/games.ts.
+Since old id's will be fetched from storage, it will already show predicted.
+Alternatively install a fresh app. and all things work again.